ZeroIsDead/POTS/README.md

 ## Outline

 Domain - Business Rule (Entities) ex.
-SM, PM, IM
+SM, PM, IM <br>
-POTS - main file that runs
+POTS - main file that runs <br>
-data - all Data Related Class and Files views - all Classes that uses Swing (Calls Domain, data, etc that help create view)
+data - all Data Related Classes and Files <br>
+views - all Classes that use Swing (Calls Domain, data, etc that help create view) <be>